Computer Science Teacher: Job Description, Duties and Requirements

 Founded in 1794, the University of Tennessee in Knoxville is the flagship campus of the University of Tennessee system.
 The...

-Computer science research professionals thoroughly explore trends, theories and innovative solutions within areas of their...
+Computer science professionals thoroughly explore trends, theories and innovative solutions within areas of their interest in...

 Located in Pittsburgh, PA, Carnegie Mellon University was founded as Carnegie Technical Schools in 1900 by philanthropist...